mskperera/Smart-Energy-Meter/README.md

 ## Usage

-FIDA Smart Energy Meter offers a user-friendly interface with intuitive navigation.
+Smart Energy Meter offers a user-friendly interface with intuitive navigation.
 Here's how you can use the app:

 - **Dashboard**: View real-time energy consumption data on the dashboard.
 - **Charts**: Navigate to the charts section to visualize energy usage trends.